engineforce/ImmutableAssign/README.md

 ##Constraints

 * getProp() must be a pure function; I.e., it cannot access anything other than the input parameters. e.g., it must not access "this" or "window" objects.
 In addition, it must not modify the input parameters.
 It should only return a property that needs to be updated.
+* getProp() currently does not support comments in the function body, you can work around this by putting comments outside of the function body.

 ##History